-The buyer has the right to know the origin of strawberries
+Consumers have the right to know the origin of strawberries

-Labelling is required on lidded packages
+Labelling is mandatory on packages with lids

-How best to verify the origin
+Top way to verify the origin of strawberries